michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 After checking the configuration of a problem computer, you will want to check if you can reach another device. `ping` uses ICMP to send an **echo request**, wait for an **echo reply**, and measure the round trip time.
 The RTT tells you the latency of a connection.
-If you Captain Ramius's order and add `-t` to your ping, you can measure RTT over time and look for intermittent dropped packets.
+If you ignore Captain Ramius's order and add `-t` to your ping, you can measure RTT over time and look for intermittent dropped packets.

 Each "hop" on the path between devices can be the cause of dropped packets or high latency. `traceroute`/`tracert` manipulate the time-to-live (TTL) to ping